A lot or a little?

 This is another of those social media apps that can be used to create and share entertaining content, but is just as often used to promote violent or sexually suggestive themes.
-Primarily used by gamers and aspiring performing artists, the 17+ rated app is flooded with teens and children.
+Primarily used by gamers and aspiring performing artists, the 17+ rated app uses AI to verify the age of its users, but it's not a perfect system.
 Its childlike app store logo and game-like presentation appears designed to attract younger audiences and plays to their desires for fame and popularity.
-A big chunk of BIGO LIVE - Live Stream's user-generated videos are of scantily clad teenage girls, with commentary ranging from inappropriate to abusive.
-An internet search for BIGO LIVE yields countless videos of suggestive imagery of young women and/or graphic nudity.
-Because there's no age verification, and it asks users to reveal key personal information like age, gender, and location, it's not safe for younger teens.
+A big chunk of BIGO LIVE - Live Stream's user-generated videos are of scantily clad young women (some appear to be under 18, though it's difficult to tell), with commentary ranging from inappropriate to abusive.
+An internet search for BIGO LIVE yields countless videos of suggestive imagery of young women.
+Because there's no age verification beyond AI, and it asks users to reveal key personal information like age, gender, and location, it's not safe for younger teens.
 And while its recording and editing tools aren't bad, it promotes the worst in online narcissism, rewarding users who collect fans and achieve high ranking with real-world cash.
 All told, this is one “free” app that could cost your kids a lot more than money.

 Talk to your kids about ...

 Families can talk about creating online content with apps like BIGO LIVE - Live Stream.
 What shouldn't you share online?
 What should you do if you receive abusive or otherwise inappropriate comments?

 Talk about the risks and benefits of livestreaming.
 Why is it fun?
 What are some of the potential problems?

 Discuss using apps like this one and staying safe.
 If you choose to interact with strangers online, what is the safest way to do it?
 Should we share our location?
 What are the signs that we should stop communicating with someone?

 - Pricing structure: Free (with optional in-app purchases)

 - Size: 96.50 MB

 - Version: 3.8.1